Romania: The British School of Bucharest obtains the DEKRA certification

-The British School of Bucharest obtains the DEKRA certification – TRUSTED FACILITY Standard (press release).
+The British School of Bucharest obtains the DEKRA certification – TRUSTED FACILITY Standard.

 The British School of Bucharest (BSB) has obtained the DEKRA certification – ‘Trusted Facility Standard’, as a result of the evaluation of the measures implemented to stop the spread of COVID-19.
 BSB is the first and only school in Romania to obtain such a certification.
 BSB has applied and (...)